ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==27 - --== Chai and I played Pokemon Unite in the morning.
 I played Corpse Party (finished chapter 2).
 We took a bath.
 Then I cried myself to sleep while Chai has her back on me.

 ==28 - --== Chai and I played Pokemon Unite while eating breakfast.
 Then we immediately prepared to go to Ate Jen's pageant, we all took turns shitting in the bathroom.
 The event was really long and I almost lost my voice but it was fun—Ate Jen got first runner-up.
 I smelled like beef, though.
 Then we drank at Ate Jen's until morning.

+==29 - 21:44== We all woke up when everyone's getting ready.
+We ate breakfast and went with ate Jen to her solo photoshoot.
+I stayed outside and I felt useless.
+Anyway, we went back to their house, played *Roblox*, watched ***Until Dawn***, ate fried chicken, then went to sleep.

+==30 - 23:02== We all woke up talking and laughing.
+I had a blood stain on my ass because of my period.
+It was pretty uncomfortable.
+After eating breakfast, me and Chai went home.
+I posted art commissions notice on all my social media accounts—so far, I have no commission messages.
+A graphic design job position company reached out to me.
+Chai and I watched ***Butterfly Kisses*** (2018) then had a talk about our family.